NetFabric/NetFabric.Hyperlinq/README.md

 # NetFabric.Hyperlinq

-*Hyperlinq* outperfoms *LINQ* when enumerating collections that implement `IReadOnlyList<T>` (E.g. arrays and `List<T>`) and collections that have value-typed enumerators (E.g. collections in the `System.Collections.Generic` and `System.Collections.Immutable` namespaces).
-For any other collection, it also outforms *LINQ* when multiple operations are composed.
+*Hyperlinq* outperforms *LINQ* on collections that implement `IReadOnlyList<T>` (E.g. arrays and `List<T>`) and collections that have value-typed enumerators (E.g. collections in the `System.Collections.Generic` and `System.Collections.Immutable` namespaces).
+For any other collection, it also outperforms *LINQ* when multiple operations are composed.

 This implementation favors performance and reduction of heap allocations, in detriment of assembly binary size (lots of overloads).

-## Usage (3.0 and above)
+## Usage

 1. Add the *NetFabric.Hyperlinq* [NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq/) to your project.
 1. Optionally, also add the *NetFabric.Hyperlinq.Analyzer* [NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq.Analyzer/) to your project.
 It's a Roslyn analyzer that suggests performance improvements on your enumeration source code.
 No dependencies are added to your assemblies.
-1. Add a `using NetFabric.Hyperlinq` directive to all source code files where you want to use *NetFabric.Hyperlinq*.
+1. Add an `using NetFabric.Hyperlinq` directive to all source code files where you want to use *NetFabric.Hyperlinq*.
-1. Use `ValueEnumerable` static class for generation operations (E.g. `ValueEnumerable.Empty()`, `ValueEnumerable.Range(...)`, `ValueEnumerable.Repeat(...)`, etc.)
+1. Use the `ValueEnumerable` static class for generation operations (E.g. `ValueEnumerable.Empty()`, `ValueEnumerable.Range(...)`, `ValueEnumerable.Repeat(...)`, `ValueEnumerable.Return(...)`, etc.)
 1. *NetFabric.Hyperlinq* and *System.Linq* namespaces can co-exist:
    1. *NetFabric.Hyperlinq* uses explicit collection types and higher-order interfaces on its extension methods.
 These take precedence over the `IEnumerable<T>` extension methods implemented in *System.Linq*.
-   1. In the cases where the above doesn't apply, use the `AsValueEnumerable<TSource>()` extension method. *NetFabric.Hyperlinq* implementations will be used for the subsequent operations.
+   1. In the cases where doesn't automatically apply, use the `AsValueEnumerable<TSource>()` extension method. *NetFabric.Hyperlinq* implementations will then be used for the subsequent operations.
 For collections that are value-types and/or return enumerators that are value-types, favor the use of the `AsValueEnumerable<TEnumerable, TEnumerator, TSource>()` overload to avoid boxing.
    1. *NetFabric.Hyperlinq* does not implement all *System.Linq* operations.
-The `System.Linq` implementations will be automatically used.
-You'll have to use `AsValueEnumerable()` in the composition chain to return to *NetFabric.Hyperlinq* implementations.
+In these cases, the `System.Linq` implementations will be automatically used.
+You'll can use `AsValueEnumerable()` on its result to apply *NetFabric.Hyperlinq* implementations from that point on.

 ```csharp
 using System.Collections.Generic;